christophgil/ZIPsFS/README.md

 ## Summary

-ZIPsFS combines multiple file structures into one, resulting in a single directory structure that contains underlying files and sub-directories from the given sources.
+ZIPsFS acts as a union or overlay file system.
+It combines multiple file structures into one, resulting in a single directory structure that contains underlying files and sub-directories from the given sources.
 Created or modified files are stored in the first file location.
 The other file sources  are read-only and files will  never be modified.
 ZIPsFS expands ZIP files as folders.
 Normally, the folder name is formed from the ZIP file name by appending ".Contents/".
 This can be changed by the